GAO23/Calculator-App/README.md

 Feel free to complile my code and run the app.
 I would be EXTREAMLY flatter and grateful if you find this app to be actually useful :)
 You are also free to pull my source code and modified it or copy and paste it in any way you wish.
-All I aks for in return is that you mention my name in your credit section.
+All I ask for in return is that you mention my name in your credit section.
 Have Fun!!!